-"When it was found that the men on the plateau required vegetables, the steamer Harbinger was sent to Constantinople to purchase some.
-On her return to Balaklava the captain could find no one to relieve him of his charge-no one would take the responsibility of receiving it.
-They remained on board until a strong remonstrance was made to head-quarters, and then an order was issued by the commander-in-chief that the officers and men should be allowed to go on board and take the vegetables for paying for them.
-At that time, however, vegetables were to be had on shore, though at a great price; and as there was some difficulty in getting on board few persons availed themselves of the permission thus given.
+Sir G. C. Lawrs, Chancellor of the Exchequer.
+Sir CHARLES WOOD, First Lord of the Admiralty.

+permission thus given.
 Time went on, and the great mass of the vegetables began to rot, and, further representations being made at head-quarters, another order was issued-the order which ought to have been made at first-that officers and men should be allowed to go and help themselves, without paying.
 The effect of this order was that, though a great proportion of the vegetables had rotted, yet so much of them as could be used at all was very soon got rid of."

-Mr. Sidney Herbert explained the consequences under which certain societies had given aid for chaplains in the army.
-Originally it was proposed to send out twelve Church of England mon, four Presbyterian ministers, and eight Roman Catholic ministers-the Roman Catholics being the proportion of about one-third, perhaps less.
+Mr. SIDNEY HERBERT explained the consequences under which certain societies had given aid for chaplains in the army.
+Originally it was proposed to send out twelve Church of England men, four Presbyterian ministers, and eight Roman Catholic ministers-the Roman Catholics being the proportion of about one-third, perhaps less.
 Certain religious societies wished to send out a larger number, proposing to pay half the expense, and the consequence was that the numbers sent out were doubled.

-Amongst the votes passed on those days was 3,813,000l. for the embodiment of the militia.
+Amongst the votes passed on those days was 3,813,000% for the embodiment of the militia.

-The House having resolved into Committee en this bill, on Tuesday, the LORD CHANCELLOR stated that he proposed to reduce the jurisdiction which the petty sessions would have under the bill from 20s. to 10s.; to reduce the power of imprisonment from two years to one year; to enact that no conviction under the bill should be attended with any forfeiture; to by Lord Palmenston, who paid the tribute of a high | include the elective magistrates of the City of London
+The House having resolved into Committee on this bill, on Tuesday, the LORD CHANCELLOR stated that petty sessions would have under the bill from 20s. to 10s.; to reduce the power of imprisonment from two years to one year; to enact that no conviction under the bill should be attended with any forfeiture; to MARCH 3, 1855.]